Thanks so much for your interest in testing for Spirit Island!

 - If you are already in a group that does Spirit Island playtesting.

 Depending what else is going on in my life, it may take me some time to respond; I apologize if the wait is excessive.
 Worst-case, I do a sweep for folks who’ve gotten in touch near the start of each month.
 (So if it’s been longer than a month, please feel free to email again.)

 Playtesting is a volunteer effort (that I appreciate immensely!) – you get to choose your own level of involvement, and can drop in/out as the rest of your life permits.

-2 = Part of this purpose is that the point-of-contact’s voice is apt to be the most consistently represented in feedback, part is because this sort of participation is a path via which some folks end up getting more involved in the industry – “playtest groups that are almost entirely white guys” is one of the factors contributing to “an industry that’s almost entirely white guys”.
+2 = Part of this purpose is that the point-of-contact’s voice is apt to be the most consistently represented in feedback, but part is also because this sort of participation is a path via which some folks end up getting more involved in the industry.
+“Playtest groups that are almost entirely white guys” is one of the factors contributing to “an industry that’s almost entirely white guys”.

 3 = If your email client refuses to put a + in an email address, just send to

 ereuss, and make it clear what you’re emailing about in the Subject.
 (And re-email me if I haven’t responded in a month or so.)